Healthcare in the United Kingdom

 Pre-travel vaccinations for the United Kingdom

 No special vaccinations are required for expats moving to the UK.
-However, it recommended that routine vaccinations are kept up to date.
+However, we recommend that routine vaccinations such as those for polio, chicken pox, mumps, measles and rubella as well as yearly flu shots are kept up to date.